paulfitz/deepmoon/README.md

 deepmoon
 --------

 The deep learning framework from beyond the moon.
+90% of the deep learning experience in a library of less than 100 lines of code!

 ```
 $ pip install deepmoon